Fisker Karma

-The Fisker Karma is a luxury plug-in range-extended electric sports sedan produced by Fisker Automotive in 2012.
-The cars were manufactured at Valmet Automotive in Finland.
+The Fisker Karma is a luxury plug-in range-extended electric sports sedan produced by Fisker Automotive between 2011 and 2012.
+The cars were manufactured by Valmet Automotive in Finland.

 The United States Environmental Protection Agency (EPA) rated the Karma's combined city/highway fuel economy at 52 mpgus equivalent (MPG-e) in all-electric mode, and at 20 mpgus in gasoline-only mode.
 EPA's official all-electric range is 32 mi.
 Due to the very small cabin interior volume, the EPA rated the Fisker Karma as a subcompact car.

 The first deliveries took place in the U.S. in late July 2011, and deliveries to retail customers began in November 2011.
 Pricing in the U.S. started at US$102,000 for the base model (EcoStandard), US$110,000 for the intermediate EcoSport model and US$116,000 for the top model (the "Animal Free" EcoChic).
 Around 1,800 units were delivered in North America and Europe through December 2012.
 The U.S. was the leading market, with about 1,600 units sold.

 Production was suspended in November 2012 when the sole battery supplier to Fisker Automotive, A123 Systems, filed for bankruptcy following two battery recalls.
 Fisker Automotive was unable to carry on production of the Fisker Karma in the absence of its sole battery supplier, with about 2,450 Karmas built since 2011.

 After furloughing its US workers in late March 2013, Fisker Automotive filed for bankruptcy in November 2013, after the United States Department of Energy auctioned its debt and sold it to Hybrid Technology LLC for US$25 million.

 Following the sale of some of the assets of the company, the designs, rights to a plug-hybrid powertrain and a manufacturing facility in Delaware to the Chinese company Wanxiang, the new owners re-commenced production in September 2016 under the brand name Karma Automotive.

 After several announcements by the Wanxiang Group to reintroduce an upgraded version of the Fisker Karma, the car was renamed the Karma Revero and Karma Automotive started taking orders in September 2016.